 Finally is the rear and front IO.
 The amount of IO you have is determined by a number of factors, with chipset being the main one.
 X670E motherboards are designed to spare nothing when it comes to features and will have more bandwidth.
 As such, we can imagine seeing a large amount of high speed IO, including multiple USB4 ports, WiFi 6E, and even 10 Gigabit LAN included here.

 Although B650E is definitely an uncompromising chipset, it is likely that the amount of accessible rear and front IO will be reduced to save cost.
-This means we’ll probably see one USB4 port instead of multiple, along with less USB 3.2 ports, along with slower LAN ports, and an earlier generation of WiFi.
+This means we’ll probably see one USB4 port instead of multiple, along with less USB 3.2 ports, slower LAN ports, and an earlier generation of WiFi.
 Connectivity is still expected to be strong, but will need to confide within the more affordable price tag of these boards.

 Pricing Expectations & Comparison